 Hepatitis C is an infectious disease caused by the hepatitis C virus.
-The virus can cause both acute and chronic hepatitis C infection, ranging from a mild illness that lasts a few weeks to a serious lifelong illness that may cause cirrhosis (scarring of the liver), liver cancer or liver failure if left untreated.
-In Australia, the main route of transmission of the hepatitis C virus is through injection drug use.
-While there is no vaccine to prevent hepatitis C infection, new treatments can cure hepatitis C in more than 90 per cent of cases.
+The virus can cause both acute and chronic infection, ranging from a mild illness that lasts a few weeks to a serious lifelong illness that may cause cirrhosis (scarring of the liver), liver cancer or liver failure if left untreated.
+In Australia, the main route of transmission of the hepatitis C virus is through injecting drug use.
+While there is no vaccine to prevent hepatitis C infection, new treatments can cure hepatitis C in more than 90% of cases.

-Scroll down to read the key findings and to download the full version of the report.
+Scroll down to read the interpretation of the data and to download the full version of the report.